Machine Learning Algorithms

 • Algorithms covered – Linear regression, logistic regression, Naive Bayes, kNN, Random forest, etc.

-Who Can Benefit the Most From This Guide?
+Who Can Benefit the Most From this Guide?

+What I am giving out today is probably the most valuable guide I have ever created.
 The idea behind creating this guide is to simplify the journey of aspiring data scientists and machine learning (which is part of artificial intelligence) enthusiasts across the world.
 Through this guide, I will enable you to work on machine-learning problems and gain from experience.
 I am providing a high-level understanding of various machine learning algorithms along with R & Python codes to run them.
 These should be sufficient to get your hands dirty.
 You can also check out our Machine Learning Course.

+Essentials of machine learning algorithms with implementation in R and Python.
 I have deliberately skipped the statistics behind these techniques and artificial neural networks, as you don’t need to understand them initially.
 So, if you are looking for a statistical understanding of these algorithms, you should look elsewhere.
 But, if you want to equip yourself to start building a machine learning project, you are in for a treat.

 3 Types of Machine Learning Algorithms